00

 Here is a marketing automation workflow example for cart abandonment:

-Cart abandonment automation workflow
+Cart abandonment marketing automation flow chart

 3. Order confirmation automation workflow